Israel is at war with Hamas. Here’s what to know – KION546

 Human Rights Watch has called the territory an “open-air prison.”
 More than half of its population lives in poverty and is food insecure, and nearly 80% of its population relies on humanitarian assistance.

 Hamas and Israel have fought several wars.
-Before Saturday’s operation, the last war between the two was in 2021, which lasted for 11 days and killed at least 250 people in Gaza and 13 in Israel.
+Before the operation on October 7, the last war between the two was in 2021, which lasted for 11 days and killed at least 250 people in Gaza and 13 in Israel.

 Saturday’s assault occurred 50 years almost to the day since the 1973 war, when Israel’s Arab neighbors launched a surprise attack on Israel on Yom Kippur, the holiest day in the Jewish calendar, on October 6, 1973.